 2. 1 Activities of the MLP Group S.A.
-Group in 2023
+Group in 2022

-In 2023, the Group continued its principal business activity consisting in the construction and lease of warehouse and manufacturing and business parks.
+In 2022, the Group continued its principal business activity consisting in the construction and lease of warehouse and manufacturing and business parks.
 Construction work was mainly outsourced to specialist third-party service providers on a general contractor basis.

 During the reporting period, the Group was simultaneously engaged in more than a dozen development projects.
-As at the end of December 2023, the Group's portfolio comprised more than 1,079 thousand m2 of completed space and 309 thousand m2 of space under construction.
+As of the end of 2022, the Group's property portfolio comprised over 1,064 thousand m2 of leased space.
 The Management Board of the Company reviewed and assessed on an ongoing basis: